treweathers/Calculus/Recitations/Midterm_practice.md

 Estimate the sum of the series $\sum_{n=1}^\infty \frac{1}{n^5}$ using the sum of the first $N=2$ terms ($s_2$).
 Then, use the Integral Test remainder formula to provide a closed interval $[S_L, S_U]$ that bounds the true sum $S$.

-No problem at all!
-I've removed the hyperbolic function problem and replaced it with a standard Maclaurin series problem.

-Here is the final set of six practice problems, all together:

 ***